acsnow99/startup/notes.md

 head and header are different.
 Head is where you put information about the website, like the title, character set, and viewport size.
 To change the viewport size, use the *content* tag.

 For the third party service, I will be calling a random number generator, which will be used in the function of the game.

+## 2/14/24 CSS Deliverable
+### Changes:
+- **Header, footer, and main content body** all have separate styling.
+Header and footer are static sizes, main is dynamically sized.
+- **Navigation elements** are displayed at the top of each page except the login page.
+To navigate to the play page from the login page, the user must enter a username and password.
+I used the navbar from Bootstrap but adjusted the placement of the nav items, as well as the colors.
+- **Responsive to window resizing** - application responds to smaller and larger screen sizes by resizing images, adjusting text size, and wrapping some flex items.
+- **Application elements** are present: buttons for interacting with the game (from Bootstrap), images for the game's visuals, the game log (with placeholder text), and the player's username and score (with placeholder text).
+- **Application text content** is present on the play page (which will be dynamic in the future) and on the rules page.
+The fonts are consistent across the application.
+Font sizes on the play page are different sizes depending on their importance.
+- **Application images** are present on the play page.
+The size and the placement of these items was hard to adjust to make them easy to read and not too big.
+When they were too big they would push other items off the screen.
+I used flex mostly to get this result, but I also used relative height for the image sizes, and one transform on the player's hearts.